alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-is-adam-a-prophet-or-messenger.md

 ---
+date: 2020/08/26
+group6: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Is Adam a prophet or a messenger?
 source: Fatawa Al-Lajnah Ad-Daimah no. 7701, Question 2
-hijri: Muharram 7, 1442
-date: 2020/08/26
-category: [prophets,fatwas]
-group6: true
-note: true
-locale: en
-lang: en
 summary: The first messenger to be sent was Noah as was mentioned in the Hadith of the intercession reported in the Two authentic Books of Hadith.
+title: Is Adam a prophet or a messenger?
 ---

 ### Question: